 The US-Ireland Alliance is a proactive, non-partisan, non-profit organization dedicated to consolidating existing relations between the United States and the island of Ireland and building that relationship for the future.
 The organization connects current and emerging Irish and American leaders in various spheres—including education, politics, business and the arts—for the mutual benefit of both countries.

-West St, Annapolis, MD 21401, USA
+West St, Annapolis, MD 21401, USA, Annapolis

-1101 First St NE
+1101 First St NE, Washington, DC

 Arlington’s Irish community thrives just across the river from Washington, DC, blending historic roots with a lively modern presence.
 The Irish Network DC connects professionals and fosters cultural ties, while the Embassy of Ireland often supports events that extend into Northern Virginia.
 Pubs like Ireland’s Four Courts near Courthouse and Celtic House on Columbia Pike offer authentic food, music, and camaraderie.
 Each March, Arlington joins the region’s St. Patrick’s Day Parade, keeping Irish heritage alive in the heart of Northern Virginia.

-Shift is growing around the world.
-You can submit Irish events right now, and if your local pub, club or organization isn't on Shift yet, add it below.
+If your local pub, club or organization isn't on Shift yet, add it below.

-© 2025 Privacy Policy
+© 2026 Privacy Policy